siddhant012/Pose-Estimation/README.md

 # Pose-Estimation
-A real time webcam based Pose Estimation system using OpenPose  models  with support for pose matching by creating pose encodings which matches similar poses irrespective of distance , camera angle etc
+A real time webcam based Pose Estimation system based on the OpenPose model.
+Creates a set of skeletal points corresponding to all the joints in the body.
+Recognizes similar poses with the help of a similarity function which outputs how similar are two poses irrespective of distance from camera, camera angle etc.